thomasMinh1995/demo-test-vuejs-todo-2024/README.md

 - [x] Mark todo-item as completed
 - [x] Add local storage when add new todo

-# TODO
+# TODO (Will done in the future, I guess...)
-- [] Enhance UX between update todo-content and mark as completed
+- Enhance UX between update todo-content and mark as completed
-- [] Enhance style when update todo-content
+- Enhance style when update todo-content